maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/08-OCLC-WorldCatSearch-API.md

 >  - `v` is our variable
 >  - `v.xmlText()` is our function
 >  - The results give us an array of OCLC numbers.
 >5.
-If we wanted numbers seperated by the pipe symbol \| instead of an array, what function could we add?
+OpenRefine won't save an array in a cell, what would we add so the numbers are seperated by the pipe symbol \| instead of an array?
 >6.
 Click OK!
 >
 {: .checklist}